absmach/magistrala-docs/docs/oauth.md

 ### 2. Magistrala users service

 The users service is the resource server in the OAuth2.0 flow.
-The users service receives the authorization code from the authorization server(google) and exchanges the authorization code for an access and refresh token.
+The users service receives the authorization code from the authorization server(Google) and exchanges the authorization code for an access and refresh token.
 The users service then uses the access token to obtain the user's details.

 ```go
 // State returns the state of the provider.